astrolabsoftware/spark-lsst/Spectractor/README.md

 For the MPI version of Spectractor, see [here](https://github.com/astrolabsoftware/spark-lsst/tree/master/Spectractor/mpi).

-_* Reported times varied by +/- 10% depending on the machine status._
+_* Several runs performed on July 24th, 2018.
+Reported times varied by +/- 10% depending on the machine status._